blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Create or Destroy Water (1st)
 Casting Time: 1 action
 Range: 30 feet
-Components: V, S, M (drop of water or few grains of sand)
 Duration: Instantaneous
 Create Water: You create 10 gallons of water in a container, or otherwise falling as rain in a 30ft cube.